Against a Penal Substitute:

 Eph_2:3 … were by nature the children of wrath, even as others.

-By nature, means we lacked a spiritual connection with God.
+By nature, means we lacked a spiritual connection with and blessing of God.
+Without which we could do nothing He accepts.
+Both the relationship and works were lacking.
 That’s called “sin nature.” (btw, the secondary, more passive definition for “sin nature” is: man’s observed tendency to sin.)
+Until judgment, no spot is yet prepared for people in the devil’s hell.
+After judgment, their place in heaven will be given to another.

 John 3 says we're condemned already for not believing!
 The referenced were not in hell.
-So, if it’s our condemnation He bears, (not just our sin) that condemnation will be dead before Jesus can suffer it in the afterlife.
+So, if it’s our condemnation He bears, (not just our sin) that condemnation will be dead before Jesus could suffer it in the afterlife.
 Of course, the Bible never says that God condemns Christ, even in our place.
+(Christ is doing the condemning both of our sin, and not of us.)

 God (grievously) forsook Jesus to men: